Skip to main content

 Blue Mountain Snowdusters- Grantham/Croydon: No report

-Mascoma Valley Snow Travelers-Springfield/Grantham/Sunapee/Grafton/Enfield/New London/Wilmot: 100% OPEN Not groomed with marginal conditions.
+Mascoma Valley Snow Travelers-Springfield/Grantham/Sunapee/Grafton/Enfield/New London/Wilmot: CLOSED

 Shugah Valley Snow Riders-Claremont/Cornish/Newport/Unity/Charlestown: CLOSED